info-beamer/package-sdk/p2plib/README.md

 Should the previous offline leader return, the current leader will be demoted and its `demote_leader` callback will be called.
-In the example this shut down the thread.
+In the example this shuts down the thread.

 Similarly a device can also send messages to the current leader using `send_to_leader`.
 On the leader, such messages will